Iníon Dubh: Nine Years' War

 During Hugh Roe's reign, Iníon Dubh continued to play a major role as a diplomat.
 In September 1597, Hugh Roe sent her to stop her brother Angus MacDonald from taking revenge on their ally Hugh O'Neill, Earl of Tyrone, after the Earl had jilted Angus's daughter.

 During 1599, she bought arms and once again recruited mercenaries for the Irish alliance.
 She nursed her husband until his death in 1600.

 In the summer of 1601, Iníon Dubh commanded the Irish garrison in Sligo.
 In June 1601, Hugh Roe appointed her as governor of Sligo Castle.
 That October, Iníon Dubh and her daughter were captured in Collooney Castle by Sir Henry Docwra.
 In 1602, Hugh Roe died in Spain and his younger brother Rory submitted.
 Iníon Dubh was released, and it seems she retired to Mongavlin near Lough Foyle.

 Later life and death

-In 1608, with all her sons dead, she implicated her estranged loyalist son-in-law, Niall Garve, in alleged complicity in O'Doherty's rebellion.
+In 1608, with all her sons dead, she implicated her estranged loyalist son-in-law, Niall Garbh, in alleged complicity in O'Doherty's rebellion.
 He was sent to the Tower of London until his death in 1626.
 In her later years, she also maintained Mongavlin Castle, a small fortress on the banks of the River Foyle, as a residence just south of St Johnston, The Laggan.

 Iníon Dubh retired to Kilmacrennan.
 She probably died shortly after May 1611, when she was last recorded as receiving land in the Plantation of Ulster.